 We’re in awe of your strength Emma – what a rollercoaster pregnancy and birth!

-- Identical twins give birth hours apart
+- Birth story: Identical twin sisters give birth just hours apart

 Join an online pregnancy group